 The Miners Hospital at University of Utah Health

-The Miners Hospital was established in 2004 to provide health care to disabled Utah miners with mining related illnesses or injuries.
-A mining related illness or injury is a disability, illness, or injury associated with working in a coal, metal, or non-metal mine that significantly affects a miner's or former miner's daily activities and/or significantly affects his or her ability to work, reasonably requiring medical treatment.
+The Miners Hospital was established in 2004 to provide health care to disabled Utah miners with mining-related illnesses or injuries.
+A mining-related illness or injury is a disability, illness, or injury associated with working in a coal, metal, or non-metal mine.
+A mining-related injury also significantly affects a miner's or former miner's daily activities and/or significantly affects his or her ability to work, reasonably requiring medical treatment.

-Initially, the disabled miner will be seen in the Miners Clinic at the Parkway Health Center in Orem.
-The Miners Clinic coordinates care with other University of Utah Health Care departments to provide specialized care as needed.
+If you are a disabled miner, we will provide services at our Miners Clinic at the Parkway Health Center in Orem.
+The Miners Clinic coordinates care with other University of Utah Health departments to provide specialized care when you need it.

-If you have health insurance, it will be billed first.
-The Miners Health Trust will cover the balance of the health service fees authorized by the Miners Hospital.
+If you have health insurance, we will bill your health insurance first.
+If your insurance doesn't cover the total cost of services, the Miners Health Trust will cover the balance of your health service fees that are authorized by the Miners Hospital.

-If you have no health insurance, the Miners Hospital will cover expenses authorized by the Miners Hospital for a mining related illness or injury.
+If you have no health insurance, the Miners Hospital will cover expenses that are authorized by the Miners Hospital for a mining-related illness or injury.